mattjamesmartin/mattjamesmartin.github.io/_posts/2023-01-17-perfectionism.md

 ---

-[^1]: This structure is particularly useful in Google Docs, which creates a table of contents in the left sidebar (according to the header styles used) and allows users to click through the sections of the document with ease.
-[^2]: Martial artist-philosopher Bruce Lee articulates this advice clearly: “A goal is not always meant to be reached; it often serves simply as something to aim at.”
-[^3]: The message here is best captured by one of my favorite lines from the play Wakey Wakey: “So, push yourself, a little.
-And, go easy on yourself, a little.”

 ## References

 1. Backer, Larry Catá, Flora Sapio, and James Korman.
 2019.
 “Popular Participation in the Constitution of the Illiberal State-An Empirical Study of Popular Engagement and Constitutional Reform in Cuba and the Contours of Cuban Socialist Democracy 2.0.”
 Emory Int’l L. Rev. 34: 183. <br>